 What are the advantages of using Yola?

 Yola offers a simple and user-friendly experience that is ideal for beginners.
-It features a drag-and-drop builder, included hosting, and straightforward pricing, making it accessible for users looking to create basic websites without technical hassle.
+It features a drag-and-drop builder, includes hosting, and has straightforward pricing, making it accessible for users looking to create basic websites without technical hassle.

 How does the customization differ between WordPress and Yola?

-WordPress allows for extensive customization through plugins, themes, and coding, making it suitable for complex websites.
+WordPress allows for plugin customization through plugins, themes, and coding, making it suitable for complex websites.
 Yola, however, provides limited customization, mainly through its templates and drag-and-drop features, focusing on simplicity.